javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/dependencies.md

 - `enabled`: Enables the rule. `0` = off, `1` = warning, `2` = error
 - `default`: `"allow"` or `"disallow"`.
 Determines the default behavior for imports that don't match any rule
+- `checkAllOrigins`: Optional.
+Whether to check dependencies from all origins (including external and core) or only from local elements (default: `false`, only local).
+- `checkUnknownLocals`: Optional.
+Whether to check local dependencies with unknown elements (not matching any element descriptor) or to ignore them. (default: `false`)
+- `checkInternals`: Optional.
+Whether to check internal dependencies (dependencies within files in the same element) (default: `false`).
 - `message`: Custom error message for rule violations.
 Note that **the default message provides detailed information about why the error occurred**, so only define a custom message if necessary.
 See [error messages](#error-messages) for more information
 - `rules`: An array of rule objects processed in order to determine whether an import should be allowed.
 Each rule object can contain the following properties:
   - `from`: **[`<element selector/s>`](../setup/selectors.md)** - If the file being analyzed matches this selector, the rule will be evaluated.
 Otherwise, it is skipped